 The majority of Permittees are cities and counties that provide essential and valuable public services.
 These services include police and emergency services, refuse collection, public transportation, nuisance abatement, parks and recreation, and the operation and maintenance of roads, drainage, and other infrastructure.
 In some cases, Permittees operate municipal airports and sewer and energy utilities.
 Funding sources for these services are varied and not always mutually interchangeable.
 For example, functional revenue from a municipal electric utility may not be diverted to fund unrelated pollution controls (Understanding the Basics of Municipal Revenues in California: Cities, Counties, and Special Districts, Institute for Local Government, 2016 Update).
 Controlling stormwater discharges so there is no potential degradation of potential high quality waters through Alternatives 2 and 3 would require a rapid increase in appropriate revenue sources to fund various infrastructure and programs.
-A Permittee would have to make significant tradeoffs in the services that it provides its residents and businesses to comply with while funding is found.
+A Permittee would have to make significant tradeoffs in the services that it provides its residents and businesses to comply with while funding is seeked.
 This may manifest itself in the reduction of some public services or prevent other public services from being provided.
 Reductions in service levels could harm the quality of life of residents and affect the efficiency of business’ economic activity.
 Reductions in service levels could disproportionately affect disadvantaged communities.

 The relationship between cost and levels of pollution reduction are typically non-linear.
 In many cases, the costs increase exponentially as dischargers employ more controls that achieve zero discharge of a pollutant.
 Assimilative capacity plays an important part in allowing some pollution without affecting beneficial uses by avoiding the exponentially increasing cost of achieving zero discharge.
 Such costs could be unnecessary if assimilative capacity is available so that the complete elimination of a pollutant in the discharge is not needed to protect beneficial uses.
 Efforts to comply with a complete prohibition are likely to experience diminishing returns.
 This is because costs typically increase exponentially relative to the benefits as permittees approach elimination of the pollutant load.
 In cases where the incremental pollutant load falls within the receiving waterbody’s assimilative capacity, the related incremental cost of complying and eliminating that incremental load may have no benefit to the protection of beneficial uses.
 A complete prohibition may be a costly over-correction for some waterbody-pollutant combinations.

 The effectiveness of Alternatives 2 and 3 should be considered in the context of the suite of regulatory actions to control pollutants from all contributors.
 A complete prohibition in this Order would conflict with other NPDES permits, such as State Water Board’s Construction General Permit and Industrial General Permits.
 There are also other NPDES permits that authorize the discharge of waste to high quality waters based, in part, on assimilative capacity.
 These discharges often commingle with runoff from MS4s and would complicate efforts to monitor compliance.
-A complete prohibition also conflicts with many of the region’s TMDLs, which assign waste load allocations that allow MS4 discharges of pollutants that have been calculated to achieve water quality objectives in the receiving waterbody.
+A complete prohibition also conflicts with many of the region’s TMDLs, which assign WLAs that allow MS4 discharges of pollutants that have been calculated to achieve WQOs in the receiving waterbody.